 How long does therapy take?

 The length of treatment varies greatly from one patient to the next.
 In some cases, 10-20 sessions suffice to overcome long-standing problems.
 In other cases, therapy may continue for over 100 sessions.
 The techniques used were originally named Short-Term Dynamic Psychotherapy, as the treatment was much shorter than traditional psychoanalysis.
-In recent years, some therapists have used the term “Experiential Dynamic Therapy” (EDT) to emphasize the emotional element of the treatment, rather than the time involved.
+In recent years, many therapists have used the term “Experiential Dynamic Therapy” (EDT) to emphasize the emotional element of the treatment, rather than the time involved.

-Will insurance companies pay for STDP?
+Will insurance companies pay for EDT?

-Is there any research that validates STDP?
+Is there any research that validates EDT?